zaiisao/Documentation/en/cloud-recording/cloud_recording_callback_rest.md

 ###  <a name="41"></a>41 recorder_leave

-`eventType` 41 indicates that the recording service leaves the channel, and `details` includes the following fields:
+`eventType` 41 indicates that the recorder leaves the channel, and `details` includes the following fields:

 - `msgName`: String.
 The message name, `recorder_leave`.
 - `leaveCode`: Number.
 The leave code.
 You can perform a bitwise AND operation on the code and each enum value, and those with non-zero results are the reason for the exit.
 For example, if you perform a bit-by-bit AND operation on code 6 (binary 110) and each enum value, only LEAVE_CODE_SIG (binary 10) and LEAVE_CODE_NO_USERS (binary 100) get a non-zero result.
 The reasons for exiting, in this case, include a timeout and a signal triggering the exit.